wjb19/seismic-migration/README.md

 seismic-migration
 =================

-scripts and codes for migration
+incomplete scripts and codes for migration